Janice Pyke, 7th Dan, began training in 1986 in Amherst, NS.

 In 1996, she accompanied the Canadian team to the World Shoto Cup in Japan; 1997 as a judge at The Pan-American Tournament in Mexico; 1999 as a judge at the Pan-American Tournament in Barbados as well as all Canadian Nationals and IKD events.

-In 2006, Sensei Janice was promoted to 5th Dan at IKSF Master Camp.
+In 2006, Shihan Janice was promoted to 5th Dan at IKSF Master Camp.

-In 2011, Sensei Janice resigned from the ISKF to join the International Karate Daigaku.
+In 2011, Shihan Janice resigned from the ISKF to join the International Karate Daigaku.
 In February, she was promoted to 6th Dan and earned her Class B Instructor, Examiner and Judge qualifications.